asmaier/homepage/content/post/2008-01-01-basic-ideas-of-general-relativity.md

 ---
-title: Basic ideas of general relativity
 author: admin
+authors: []
+categories: []
-date: '2008-01-01'
+date: "2008-01-01"
+featured: false
+image:
+  caption: ""
+  focal_point: ""
+  preview_only: false
+lastmod: "2019-10-13T22:13:31+02:00"
+projects: []
 slug: basic-ideas-of-general-relativity
-categories: []
+subtitle: ""
+summary: ""
 tags:
 - physics
 - old_wiki
-subtitle: ''
-summary: ''
-authors: []
-lastmod: '2019-10-13T22:13:31+02:00'
-featured: no
-image:
-  caption: ''
-  focal_point: ''
-  preview_only: no
-projects: []
+title: Basic ideas of general relativity
 ---
 * General Relativity (GR) is a classical field theory (whatever that means, could be something like Electrodynamics or something like Fluiddynamics)
 * There is no gravitational force.